HERTZ GLOBAL HOLDINGS, INC. (NASDAQ: HTZ) INVESTOR ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Hertz Global Holdings, Inc.

 Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Hertz Global Holdings, Inc. (“Hertz” or the “Company”) (NASDAQ: HTZ) between April 27, 2023 and April 24, 2024, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Middle District of Florida and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired Hertz securities, and/or would like to discuss your legal rights and options please visit Hertz Global Holdings, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Hertz securities, and/or would like to discuss your legal rights and options please visit Hertz Global Holdings, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 According to the Complaint, Defendants failed to disclose to investors that: (i) Hertz had downplayed the financial impact of vehicle depreciation, and/or overstated its ability to track and manage vehicle depreciation; (ii) demand for Hertz’s electric vehicles (“EV”) was not as strong as Defendants had led investors to believe; (iii) Hertz had too many vehicles, particularly EVs, in its fleet to remain profitable; and (iv) Hertz was likely to incur significant losses on the disposition of both its both internal combustion engine (“ICE”) vehicles and EVs.